Evernote/evernote-sdk-android/README.md

 }
 ```

-### Get a `NoteStore.Client` from the `EvernoteSessio`n and make Evernote API calls
+### Use the `ClientFactory` to create Async Clients

+Calling `EvernoteSession.getClientFactory()` will give you access to `createNoteStore()`, `createUserStore()`, and `createBusinessNoteStore()`.
+These objects return Asynchronously wrapped `Client` objects that allow you to interact with the Evernote API.

 After you've authenticated, the EvernoteSession will have a valid authentication token.
-Use the session to get a `NoteStore` or `UserStore` client object, and pass the session's authentication token when calling `NoteStore`/`UserStore` methods.
+Use the session to get an `AsyncNoteStoreClient` or `AsyncUserStoreClient` object.
 See `saveImage()` in the sample application for an example of creating a new note using the API.
 Browse the JavaDoc at http://dev.evernote.com/documentation/reference/javadoc/

 License
 =======